p-chan5/EasyPulse/README.md

 Normalizes the volume based on a `Target` | `Reset history` re-evaluates this operation (refresh) | `Maximum history` is arbitrary.

-### LEVEL METER 🔊️

-Helps to find the true perceived loudness of the signal.

 ### LIMITER | MAXIMIZER 👂️

 They prevent the signal from exceeding 0 dB and becoming distorted | `Threshold` can replace `Autogain` in exchange for messing up dynamics.